-Adderall appears in two forms: immediate-release and extended-release.
+Adderall may appears in two forms: immediate-release and extended-release.
 These variations help medical professionals provide more precise treatment based on a patient’s unique condition.
-For instance, someone suffering from narcolepsy will be prescribed small and frequent doses, which the provider will increase until the desired results have been achieved.
+For instance, someone suffering from narcolepsy will be prescribed small and frequent dose of adderall, which the provider will increase until the desired results have been achieved.

 How Does Adderall Show Up on a Urine Drug Test?

 The most common form of drug testing is a 10-panel screening.
 These panels check for the presence of amphetamines, cannabis, cocaine, opioids, barbiturates, benzodiazepines, and other commonly abused substances.
-Adderall contains two different forms of amphetamines, which is why it shows up so quickly on these drug screenings.
+Adderall contains two different forms of amphetamines, which is why adderall abuse is common and it shows up so quickly on these drug screenings.